22 small business tax deductions for your return in 2026

 In addition, if your business sells products and uses a third-party payment vendor, like PayPal or Square, you can deduct those fees, too.

-With this small business tax deduction, the only caveat is that it doesn’t apply to fees related to your personal bank account.
-That means if your business profits get deposited into your personal checking account, you aren’t eligible for the deduction.
+It’s important to understand that this small business tax deduction doesn’t apply to fees related to your personal bank account.
+So, if your business profits get deposited into your personal checking account, you aren’t eligible for the deduction.

 16. Startup business expenses